Table of Contents

-Whether you’re a new grad who wants to get a grip on how much you owe and set up a payment plan or a working professional who wants to find out how much you’ve paid off of your total balance, keeping tabs on your student loan numbers is an important part of financial wellbeing.
+Whether you’re a recent graduate looking to understand your total debt or a working professional tracking your progress toward paying off your loans, staying informed about your student loan balances is a crucial aspect of financial well-being.
 But for something that is so important, it can be surprisingly confusing to locate all your student loan information.

-The simplest answer to the question “how to view my federal student loans” is through the National Student Loan Data System (NSLDS).
-The NSLDS website is run by the U.S. Department of Education and offers a convenient option for getting a comprehensive picture of all of your federal loans.
+Student loan holders can view their federal student loans via the Federal Student Aid (FSA), which is run by the Office of the U.S. Department of Education.
+It offers a convenient option for getting a comprehensive picture of all federal loans.

-NSLDS can show you information on your federal student loans like:
+The FSA website can show you information on your federal student loans, including:

 • The number and types of loans you have